redocrepus/arkode/README.md

 Voice Coding extension for VS Code.
 Uses fmedia to record, WhisperAPI to transcribe and ChatGPT To format the code.

+## Warnings !!!

+- This extension is a POC.
+I have no prior experience developing VS Code extensions and there might be severe issues.
+Use it at your own risk
+- This extension sends your code to OpenAI.
+Neither security nor privacy was a consideration when writing this extension.

 ## Prerequisites

 Requires fmedia.
 You can get it here: https://stsaz.github.io/fmedia/

-## Warning !!!

-This extension sends your code to OpenAI.
-Neither security nor privacy was a consideration when writing this extension.

 ## Usage